Wandering Rome: the Museums

 You exit the passageway to a small courtyard with another passage leading to the Papal rooms.

 And they sure are stunning.
-This one was probably decorated in the medieval period.
+This one was probably decorated during the Renaissance.

 This room was inspired by Ancient Roman designs.